rubygems/bundler/CONTRIBUTING.md

 # Contributing to Bundler

 Welcome to Bundler!
 We are so happy that you're here.
-We know it can be daunting to joining a new open source project, so here's a quick overview of what you can expect from this documentation.
+We know joining a new open source project can be daunting, so here's a quick overview of what you can expect from this documentation.

 Bundler welcomes contributions from *everyone*.
 While contributing, please follow the project [code of conduct](http://bundler.io/conduct.html), so that everyone can be included.